 Occupations with a large number of openings that require college degrees within the state include those for accountants and auditors, elementary school teachers, physicians and surgeons, and others.
 Some of these require four-year degrees, but others could require more education to advance.

-Earning a Degree at Arizona Online Schools
+Earning Online Degree at Arizona

 Just one in four state residents has a bachelor's degree in the state, according to the U.S. Census Bureau--slightly below the national average.
 Arizona online degree programs give residents the opportunity to catch up and to use an education to their advantage while they continue to work, raise a family or pursue new career training.